Will Rogers: National tributes

 In 1936, the NVA Hospital located in Saranac Lake, New York, was renamed as the Will Rogers Memorial Hospital by the National Vaudeville Artists association.

 On November 4, 1948, the United States Post Office commemorated Rogers with a three-cent postage stamp.
 In 1979, it issued a United States Postal Service 15-cent stamp of him as part of the "Performing Arts" series.

 In 1976, Rogers was among the historical figures depicted in the artwork Our Nation's 200th Birthday, The Telephone's 100th Birthday by Stanley Meltzoff for Bell System.

 The airport for Utqiagvik (formerly Barrow), Alaska (BRW), located about 16 mi from the location of the fatal airplane crash, is known as the Wiley Post–Will Rogers Memorial Airport.

 The Rogers-Post Site, overlooking the lagoon where the plane crashed, has two (or possibly one remaining) monuments.
 It is on the National Register of Historic Places.
-A plaque to Rogers and Post was also erected in Barrow.
+A plaque to Rogers and Post was also erected in Utqiaġvik.

 The World War II Liberty Ship was named in his honor.